Layout Image

 http://world.std.com/~reinhold/diceware.html

-This is where you hone your secret agent skills on using the dice to create a really good quality secret agent passphase.
+This is where you hone your secret agent skills on using the dice to create a really good quality secret agent passphrase.

 Now play the odds, download the dicewarewordlist.pdf.
-This is your tool to create a really good WPA2 passphase.
-The passphase must be longer than 20 characters using a splattering of unusual characters.
-Most of you who actually attempted to put some form of security on your wireless router would be using 20 characters, or less dictionary word base passphase, and hackers are laughing.
-It has been know for many years that a WPA 20 characters, or less dictionary word base passphase is easily broken.
+This is your tool to create a really good WPA2 passphrase.
+The passphrase must be longer than 20 characters, using a splattering of unusual characters.
+Most of you who actually attempted to put some form of security on your wireless router would be using 20 characters, or less, dictionary word based passphrase, and hackers are laughing.
+It has been known for many years that a WPA 20 characters, or less dictionary word based passphrase is easily broken.

-After you have created and memorized the secure paraphase key you can burn it, pulverize it in a mortar and petsal, and flush it down the toilet.
+After you have created and memorized the secure passphrase key, you can burn it, pulverize it in a mortar and pestle, and flush it down the toilet.
 Make sure you flush twice.
 Ok, a bit over kill for most of you.
 One flush is probably enough.
-Write into your secret code book because it going to be so complicated most of you won’t remember it anyway.
-Don’t store it in your computer.
+Write it into your secret code book because it's going to be so complicated, most of you won't remember it anyway.
+Don't store it in your computer.

-Are you still with me secret agents.
+Are you still with me secret agents?
 Now we have to enter the key into the WPA2 / AES wireless setting in your wireless device.
-Man this is all ridiculous, your telling me.
-I haven’t finished yet!
+Man this is all ridiculous, you're telling me.
+I haven't finished yet!

 Turn Off,

-1. Turn off Broadcasting your wireless SSID.
-Don’t use the factory default SSID change the SSID wireless ID to a very unusual set of characters.
+1. Turn off SSID broadcasting in your broadband modem or wireless router.
+The SSID is the WiFi station name.
+Don't use the factory default SSID, change the SSID wireless ID to a very unusual set of characters.

-2. Turn of DHCP auto IP address assignment and assign all your network IP addresses manually.
+2. Turn off DHCP auto IP address assignment and assign all your network IP addresses manually.

 3. Turn off WAN if you don’t need it.

-5. Turn off your computer, wireless router, and broadband modem when not in use.
-This significantly lessons the opportunity for the bad guys can break in.
-It will also helps the planet and you hip pocket, by using less electricity, thus lessing the production of green house gases.
+5. Turn off your computer, wireless router, and broadband modem, when not in use.
+This significantly lessens the opportunity for the bad guys to break in.
+It will also help the planet and your hip pocket, by using less electricity, thus lessening the production of green house gases.
 Read my previous blog on this subject.

 6. Turn off the UPNP (Universal Plug and Play) feature.
-IMPORTANT also turn off UPNP in your Broadband modem as well if it is a separate device.
+IMPORTANT, also turn off UPNP in your Broadband modem if it is a separate device.
 NOTE: Xbox, video streaming, and VIOP devices may stop working when you do this.
-UPNP is really big break in vector for most wireless routers and broadband modems!
-Incidentally UPNP will be a big feature of the newest high speed wireless routers that will arrive soon!
+UPNP is really a big break in vector for most wireless routers and broadband modems!
+Incidentally, UPNP will be a big feature of the newest high speed wireless routers that will arrive soon!

 Turn On